Pokrt/dleap_tutorial/object_reference/common/no-methods.md

 ## Specific Methods

-There are no specific methods for this item.
+There are no specific methods for this object.